frob/frob.github.com/hugo/public/posts/2026/08/18/moving-on/index.md

 An enormous amount of money was poured into education technology over the last decade.
 When that kind of money stops, things do not just go back to the way they were -- it leaves a vacuum.
 That is the economy we are in right now.
 A lot of good people are getting the same news I got, for the same reasons.

 I am not going into specifics, but what I will say about Clarity is that they care about their employees, and they showed it in the way they handled this.
 I had notice.
 I had time to say goodbye.
-That is not nothing -- plenty of people find out their access has been revoked before they find out they have been let go.
+That is not nothing --plenty of people find out their access has been revoked before they find out they have been let go.

 ## Missing the fellowship